EMT/wildtime-api/app/config/activities.md

 Try racing different creatures – ladybirds, slugs, woodlice, worms or ants.
 Which creatures are the best athletes?

-This is just one of the National Trusts 50 things to do before you are 11¾.
-Here is a <a href="https://www.youtube.com/watch?v=-dF9wgw0gxU&amp;feature=player_embedded">video guide to snail racing</a>.
+Take a look at this <a href="https://www.youtube.com/watch?v=-dF9wgw0gxU&amp;feature=player_embedded">video guide to snail racing</a> from the National Trust's list of 50 things to do before you're 11 ¾.

-Thanks to the Woodland Trust for this idea.
-You can <a href="http://www.naturedetectives.org.uk/download/snail_racing_kit.htm">download a snail racing kit</a> and more ideas over at their <a href="http://www.naturedetectives.org.uk/">nature detectives website</a>.
+You can also<a href="http://www.naturedetectives.org.uk/download/snail_racing_kit.htm">download a snail racing kit</a> and more ideas on the Woodland Trust's <a href="http://www.naturedetectives.org.uk/">nature detectives website</a>.

 ### Leaf Hunt
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/leaf-hunt.svg

 Head to a local park or outside space with a lot of trees.
 Investigate the leaves on the trees.
 What shapes are they?
 What do they feel and smell like?
-See how many different types of tree you can identify from <a href="http://www.naturedetectives.org.uk/download/hunt_leaves.htm ">this downloadable sheet</a>.
+See how many different types of tree you can identify from <a href="http://www.naturedetectives.org.uk/download/hunt_leaves.htm">this downloadable sheet</a>.

 You can do this in different places and draw a tree map.
 Which area has the most different types of tree?
 Start a leaf collection.
 See who can collect the most different species.